 - My LS

-Graham Turnbull human rights essay competition and lecture
+Graham Turnbull human rights essay competition and lecture - 2021 competition now closed

 The Graham Turnbull essay competition encourages law students and junior lawyers to examine current pressing human rights issues and to consider their impact on the wider system of human rights and law.

 It was named in memory of Graham Turnbull, an English human rights solicitor killed in 1997.